The Smiling Coast of Africa

 The country is a popular, safe and affordable all year round destination attracting tourists with its sunny climate, the sandy beach coastline, the rural African countryside, the majestic river Gambia, the wildlife, stunning nature and their varied culture.

-Please note that the information below is subject to change.
+Please note that the information about Gambia is subject to change.

 Weather & Climate

 The country enjoys virtually uninterrupted sunshine and high daytime temperatures with almost no rainfall from November to June.